bjzhang/bjzhang.github.io/_posts/2016/2016-05-07-how-to-use-shadowsocks-in-PC-and-chromebook.md

 layout: post
 title: How to use shadowsocks in PC and chromebook
 categories: [Software]
-tags: [vpn, shadowsocks, PC, opensuse, chromebook]
+tags: [vpn, shadowsocks, PC, SUSE/openSUSE, chromebook]
 ---

 I am looking for a good vpn in recent two years.
 Try [YunTi](https://www.ytpub.com/) and other vpn through the pp2p and l2tp protocol.
 But it is not very stable in my home and too slow.
 Shadowsocks is better.
 Its bandwidth is bigger than 1Mbyte/s in my home.
 It is enough to watch youtube.
 But the issue is that I could only use internet brower or the application which support socks5 in my laptop.
 And I could not use it in my chromebook.
 In this blog, I use privoxy to forward the socks5 to http port in pc and compile the arm specific shadowsocks software in my chromebook